The Protector’s Guide to Establishing an Intelligence Baseline

 There are many excellent resources about assessing potentially violent actors and developing case management strategies, such as those endorsed by the Association of Threat Assessment Professionals (ATAP Body of Knowledge).
 After working with corporate clients, this is our philosophy: Intelligence in a vacuum is useless, and inaction in light of it actually becomes a major liability.

-For example, if “Corporation A” knew a great deal about a POI who was harassing a workplace, making veiled threats, or displaying an unhealthy interest in C Suite executives and then chose to do nothing with that information—what does that say about the company’s duty of care?
+For example, if “Corporation A” knew a great deal about a POI who was harassing a workplace, making veiled threats, or displaying an unhealthy interest in C-Suite executives and then chose to do nothing with that information, what does that say about the company’s duty of care?

 When information is shared, it becomes actionable.
-Note: sharing of information is not limited to this step of this workflow—it can and should happen throughout the process.
+Note: Sharing of information is not limited to this step of this workflow.
+It can and should happen throughout the process.
 We also find that after this much information is obtained and assessments are made, contracted professionals can be retained for guidance.
 For example, does this case get escalated?
 Does Law Enforcement become involved?
 Or does the corporation engage with the threat actor and their family to help the person get treatment from a trained mental health professional?

-With a holistic approach, we can now layer in all pertinent information to more accurately understand the evolution of a POI.
-We can even uncover potential trigger events in their life, e.g., the anniversary of termination, a death in the family, or perhaps a tense legal case involving a child custody battle.
+With a holistic approach, you can now layer in all pertinent information to more accurately understand the evolution of a POI.
+You can even uncover potential trigger events in their life, e.g., the anniversary of termination, a death in the family, or perhaps a tense legal case involving a child custody battle.
 By surfacing this type of information, teams can better identify a trend or anomaly in behavior and more accurately assess threat levels.

-As the timeline above illustrates, a threat assessment professional can see that all of the various data points—when visually connected—create a much bigger story.
-Here you see the evolution of a POI:
+As the timeline above illustrates, a security professional can see that all of the various data points – when visually connected – create a much bigger story.
+What could otherwise be cataloged by siloed teams as independent events now clearly demonstrates the evolution of a serious issue.